 Now that the wheels of life are beginning to turn again, you have probably headed back to the land of gainful employment and are readjusting to a more mundane routine.
-You might also have decided that it is time for you to embark on some sort of fairly ambitious self improvement scheme for the new year.
-This might include a weight loss plan of some variety, be it through dieting, a exercise regime or via an ill-advised makeshift stomach stapling procedure involving stolen office stationery.....
+You might also be feeling a bit on the podgy side and have decided to embark on some sort of a weight loss plan, be it through dieting, a exercise regime, or via an ill-advised makeshift stomach stapling procedure involving stolen office stationery.....

-Whatever your method, if embarking on a healthy living plan in these early days of 2012 is the course of action that you have chosen to take, I say to you...STOP!
+Whatever your method, if you are about to embark on a healthy living plan in the early days of this new year, I say to you...STOP!

 Look around you.
-Your home will no doubt still be littered with the deliciously festive sweets and treats that were bought during the Christmas period.
+Your home will no doubt still be littered with the delicious festive sweets and treats that have accumulated in your home during the Christmas period.

 We've all been there.
 It's the new year, and you want to start getting healthy, but there's still too much food around!
 So you tell yourself "I'll eat this lot then I'll get on with living the dream of a healthy lifestyle".

-Trouble is, the food supply is seemingly inexhaustible, and you find yourself sitting on your sofa on a Friday night, eating a leftover box of mince pies whilst watching the 11pm Eastenders catchup on BBC3 instead of being out running ultra marathons in the Arctic Tundra.
+Trouble is, the food supply is seemingly inexhaustible, and you find yourself sitting on your sofa on a Friday night in Mid January, eating a leftover box of mince pies whilst watching old Christmas movies instead of being out running ultra marathons in the Arctic Tundra.

 There is but one solution......

-You must literally eat every last morsel of leftover Christmas food or you will not truly be able to move forward with your personal improvement overhaul.
+You must literally eat every last morsel of leftover Christmas food as soon as humanly possible or you will not truly be able to move forward with your personal improvement overhaul.
 You could just throw everything away, but let's be honest - we're in a time of economic crisis and that sort of waste is inexcusable!
-Better to neck the lot.
+You could give it away, but as everything is probably already open and half eaten, or close to its sell by date, it's unlikely to be accepted - so satisfy your conscience with a charitable donation and simply get on with the business of necking the lot.

-As such, I would encourage you to follow my patented Pre-Healthy Living Plan Consume Everything In Sight Plan - PHLPCEISP(c), otherwise known as stage 1 of the 'Fat Bastard Exorcism Program'.
+If this is the path you choose to take, I would encourage you to follow my patented Consume Everything In Sight Plan - CEISP, otherwise known as stage 1 of the 'Fat Bastard Exorcism Program'.

-The first step of your PHLPCEISP(c) is to catalogue all of your surviving Christmas food stuffs (SCFs) so that you can calculate the total Consumption difficulty level (CDL) of your stockpile of leftover Christmassy goodness.
+The first step of your CEISP(c) is to catalogue all of your 'surviving Christmas food stuffs' (SCFs) so that you can calculate the total 'consumption difficulty level' (CDL) of your stockpile of leftover Christmassy goodness.
 Generally, these will be those things that have a long shelf life, rather than the many meat based products that will have long since become inedible.

 The following is a guide to cataloguing your SCFs: